Alexis Kennedy: Personal life

 Kennedy's father was the pilot Hugh Kennedy, who died under unusual circumstances.
 On several occasions, Kennedy has spoken about how the traumatic and unusual nature of his father's and brother's deaths have influenced his work.

 Kennedy runs Weather Factory out of the spare bedroom of his home in London with his wife and fellow Failbetter alumni Lottie Bevan.

 Misconduct allegations

 In August 2019, Kennedy was accused by Meg Jayanth, a writer on Sunless Sea, and Olivia Wood, a writer at Failbetter, of crossing "professional boundaries" with multiple women, including direct reports.
 He denied the allegations, describing them as a "malicious misrepresentation", and stating that he was filing a police complaint.
 In response to the allegations, three of the five projects participating in Weather Factory's mentorship program withdrew from it.
 Failbetter Games, in a statement on Twitter, said that "We believe and stand with everyone who has come forward to speak out about Alexis Kennedy tonight."
-Alexis Kennedy denied the allegations and published that requests for independent investigations or third party mediation were consistently refused or ignored.
-In 2023, Kennedy and Failbetter settled their ongoing disputes.
+Alexis Kennedy denied the allegations and suggested third-party mediation, with the cost split between him and Failbetter Games.
+In 2023, after a legal case on validity of the sale of his Failbetter shares, Kennedy and Failbetter settled their ongoing disputes.